AtharvaD2007/assignment-14-realtime-quiz-platform/Atharva/README.md

 Game state is stored in memory.
 Restarting the Node.js server removes all active quiz rooms.

-For the assignment this is intentional and no database is required.
+For this assignment, this is intentional and no database is required.